 Support, Treatment, and Resilience Program

-STAR offers mental health care for teens and young adults
+STAR offers outpatient mental health care for teens and young adults

-The Support, Treatment, and Resilience (STAR) Program delivers high-quality outpatient care to teens and young adults ages 14-25 who are at risk of psychotic illnesses.
+The Support, Treatment, and Resilience (STAR) Program delivers high-quality outpatient care to teens and young adults ages 14-25 who are at risk of mental health conditions that can cause psychosis.

-The program offers individual therapy and medication management for young people who are experiencing changes that impact thinking, emotions, behavior, and functioning that may indicate an increased risk for psychosis.
+The program offers psychosis risk assessment, individual therapy, medication management, and family support for young people who are experiencing changes that impact thinking, emotions, behavior, and functioning that may indicate an increased risk for psychosis.

 Teen boy outside

-STAR provides early intervention treatment for teens and young adults at risk for developing psychotic disorders
+STAR provides early intervention treatment for teens and young adults at risk for developing psychosis

-If you or your loved one are experiencing any of these changes, STAR may be able to help:
+If you or your loved one started experiencing any of these changes within the past year, STAR may be able to help:

-• Perceptual disturbances, such as increased sensitivity to sights, sounds, hearing one’s name being called, or hearing or seeing things that others do not
+• Perceptual experiences, such as increased sensitivity to sights, sounds, hearing one’s name being called, or hearing or seeing things that others do not

-• New problems at school or work, including falling grades or difficulty completing assignments
+• New problems at school or work, including a decline in grades or difficulty completing assignments

 For those who are seeking treatment following a first episode of psychosis, please consider McLean OnTrack.